Big-Silver/Angular4-Amchart/README.md

-# `Angular 4 Seed` — starter project for Angular 4 apps
+# `Angular 4 - Amchart` — starter project for Angular 4 apps

 This project is an application skeleton for a [Angular4][angular4] web app.
 You can use it to quickly bootstrap your angular4 projects and dev environment for these projects.